How To Install A Heavy Wood Mantel

 If you don’t have a laser level, be sure to make sure the corbels are flush and level with the wood mantel with a regular level.

-What size corbels did you use?
+What size fireplace corbels did you use?

 Our corbels were custom made and 13″ long x 5.5″ wide, the are 9″ deep at the top (near the mantel) and 2.5″ deep at the bottom.